 AWS Media Services is an entire suite of new products.
-It’s is a collection of five different tools meant to handle the entire video hosting/streaming workflow.
+It's a collection of five different tools meant to handle the entire video hosting/streaming workflow.
 Powered by Elemental (purchased by Amazon in 2015), the program is being piloted by sports leagues like the NFL looking for an alternative to cable TV.

-In order to secure their foothold in yet another emerging market, AWS released a suite of tools for managing IoT device fleets and collecting and analyzing data from objects located all over the world.
+In order to secure its foothold in yet another emerging market, AWS released a suite of tools for managing IoT device fleets and collecting and analyzing data from objects located all over the world.

 AWS IoT Device Management

 IoT Device Management allows companies to quickly deploy and manage networks of IoT devices through AWS.
 It lets you register, secure, and update all of your devices en mass, or separate them into groups for specific uses.
 Overall, it's a foundation on which to build your IoT management infrastructure.
 We expect that AWS will rapidly roll out new functionalities for IoT Device Management that go beyond updates and security management.

 Now that you can manage your IoT fleet from the AWS console, you'll also want to be able to collect data and metrics there as well.
 AWS IoT Analytics does just that.
 It collects your IoT data, consolidates it in one place, and cleans and analyzes it - automatically.
 We suspect that as the IoT grows in both volume and importance, that AWS will become a go-to platform for IoT management.